varnerlab/CHEME-5760-Decisions-Book/_sources/unit-1-simpledecisions/utilityfunctions.md

 (content:references:rational-choice-theory-utility-functions-log)=
 #### Logarithmic utility functions
-A `logarithmic` utility function assumes that an individual's utility is a function of the logarithm of the decision variables, e.g., the quantity of a good or service consumed, the state of the world, etc. A `logarithmic` utility function has the form:
+A `logarithmic` utility function assumes that an individual's utility is a function of the logarithm of the weighted sum of the feature variables, e.g., the quantity of a good or service consumed, the state of the world, etc., plus a constant.
+A `logarithmic` utility function has the form:

 ```{math}